 Before you start trying to get REO listings you have to be prepared

-If you call up a bank or asset management company and ask for a REO listing, there is a good chance they may not talk to you, but if they do you have to be prepared.
-They will want to know what experience you have, they will want a resume and they will want a copy of your E and O insurance, real estate license, W9 and other documents.
-You want to have all this information ready to go in a REO packet.
+If you call up a bank or asset management company and ask for an REO listing, there is a good chance they may not talk to you, but if they do you have to be prepared.
+They will want to know what experience you have, they will want a resume and they will want a copy of your E and O insurance, real estate license, W9, and other documents.
+You want to have all this information ready to go in an REO packet.
 I have spent years perfecting my REO packet and I have different configurations depending on what client I am targeting.
-When HUD asked me for a REO proposal a few years ago, my completed packet was about 50 pages long!
+When HUD asked me for an REO proposal a few years ago, my completed packet was about 50 pages long!
 Other banks may want a simple resume and others will want much more.
-You have to be prepared with at least the basic documents and insurance requirements, if you want REO listings.
-When you do get a REO listing you also have to know what you are doing.
+You have to be prepared with at least the basic documents and insurance requirements if you want REO listings.
+When you do get an REO listing you also have to know what you are doing.
 Banks and asset management companies have strict deadlines, expect quality work and fast communication.
-The last thing you want to do is get a REO assignment, have no idea what to do and lose the client.
+The last thing you want to do is get an REO assignment, have no idea what to do and lose the client.
 Below is a video of me going to a HUD assignment.

 There are many websites, many REO organizations, many banks, many asset management companies and many hedge funds in the REO industry.
 Most of the websites will claim to get you REO listings simply for signing up and paying them.
 These sites are mostly worthless, but a few are worth spending money on and a few more are free.
 I signed up with one site when I started that allowed me to work with three new clients in my first year just by being on that site.
 I also belong to multiple REO groups that do charge and some that do not.
 There are many asset management companies that have listings and many that do not or have gone bankrupt in the last three years.
 There are some unscrupulous companies that claim to have listings that do not and will rip you off.
 There are many tricks I have learned over the years to find the companies that do have REO assets, that will help you get listings and how to avoid the bad companies.
-Unfortunately I cannot disclose that information on a public website, because many of those companies do not want that information made public (the good and the bad).
+Unfortunately, I cannot disclose that information on a public website, because many of those companies do not want that information made public (the good and the bad).
 In my REO and BPO starter kit I include the 35 + companies I list REOs for and many other companies I know have REO assets.
 I also include a list of the BPO companies I work with that you can sign up with.
-The product includes coaching from me and a money back guarantee.
-I discuss how to put together a REO packet, how to contact asset managers and how to get your name seen over and over in the industry.
-The kit is only $99 at the time of this article and is an amazing bargain (This price is subject to change).
+I discuss how to put together an REO packet, how to contact asset managers and how to get your name seen over and over in the industry.
 Here is a link to the Fannie Mae site for REO brokers to help get you started.

 It is not easy to get into the REO business; it takes hard work and time to start getting listings.
 It takes even more hard work and time to get a lot of REO listings.
 It is true that REO is down in most parts of the country, but this may be the perfect time to start listing REO when there is not as much competition.
 REO always moves in cycles; it may be down now, but it will be back again.
 If you want some help breaking into the industry I suggest you check out my REO and BPO starter kit.